Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures: Results

 \subsection{Changes Across Epileptic Brain States Evident in Multi-scale and Stability Properties with Consistent Observations across Patients}

-After establishing an appropriate model fit, we illustrate the temporal evolution of the raw intracranial EEG (iEEG) data, goodness of fit, fractional-order exponents ($\alpha$), and eigenvalues through a complete seizure cycle of patient HUP68's 5th seizure (Figure~\ref{fig:HUP68_4x4_block_5}).
+After establishing an appropriate model fit, we illustrate the temporal evolution of the raw intracranial EEG (iEEG) data, goodness of fit, fractional-order exponents ($\alpha$), and eigenvalues during a complete seizure cycle of patient HUP68's 5th seizure (Figure~\ref{fig:HUP68_4x4_block_5}).
 Panel A in Figure~\ref{fig:HUP68_4x4_block_5} shows the iEEG recordings from 79 electrodes, with seizure onset zone (SOZ) electrodes highlighted in red.
-Visual inspection reveals distinct activity patterns across segments, with the ictal period showing high-amplitude, rhythmic discharges that are particularly prominent in the SOZ electrodes.
-In contrast, the pre-ictal period exhibits a smaller signal amplitude across all electrodes.
-Similarly, the SOZ electrodes during the interictal period have smaller amplitudes compared to non-SOZ electrodes.
+Visual inspection of iEEG data reveals distinct activity patterns across segments, with the ictal period showing high-amplitude, rhythmic discharges that are particularly prominent in the SOZ electrodes.
+In contrast, the iEEG data during the pre-ictal period exhibits a smaller signal amplitude across all electrodes.
+Similarly, the iEEG data from SOZ electrodes during the interictal period have smaller amplitudes compared to non-SOZ electrodes.

 The heatmap in panel B in Figure~\ref{fig:HUP68_4x4_block_5} shows $R^2$ values for each electrode and time window, illustrating the goodness of fit for the fractional-order dynamical networks across all epileptic brain states.
 Like the iEEG data, each SOZ electrode has a border of red dots.
 We observe large $R^2$ values across all segments, indicating good model performance across all segments.